dolmades/dolmades-cli/README.md

 ### Removal

-Removes the given dolmade and frees up the allocated space:
+Removes the given dolmade (data, menu entries and desktop symbols) and frees up the allocated space:
 ```
 ./dolmades del name-of-dolmade
 ```